pascal-felique/NNCV/README.md

 This repository contains the modifications and training scripts that were used for training the models.

+The trained models and slurm job outputs are provided as well.

+There are several Excel sheets with calculations and measurements.

 ## Overview

 We have modified and integrated the code of the Fast-SCNN model architecture to make it compatible with the existing training script.